zo0o0ot/speaker-page/speaker/content/slides/stress-at-work-cbt/index.md

 ???

-There are three types of stress.
-Some of them are worse than others.
+According to the American Psychological Association, there are three types of stress.

-We're going to start small and get bigger as we go on.
+All stress involves three sets of emotions, though.

+It's some some combination of anger/irritability, anxiety and depression, the three stress emotions.

 ---
 class: img-left-full

 # Acute Stress

 ![Meerkats](meerkat1.jpg)

 - Demands and pressures of the recent past

-???
-Acute stress comes from demands and pressures of the recent past and...

---
 - Anticipated demands and pressures of the near future

-???

-anticipated demands and pressures of the near future.

---
 - Thrilling and exciting in small doses

 ???

+Acute stress comes from demands and pressures of the recent past and anticipated demands and pressures of the near future.

 Acute stress is thrilling and exciting in small doses, but too much is exhausting.
 It causes....